 Total aboveground carbon for Sulawesi under this scenario reduces with a total of 32,129,200 tonnes.
 The largest changes are found in West and South East Sulawesi.
 Soil carbon is projected to reduce with a total of 20,781,500 tonnes for the whole of Sulawesi but mostly affecting West Sulawesi.
 Overall, the mean total carbon stock change is -0.26 tonnes/C/ha.
 Mean carbon sequestration is projected to reduce by -0.2 tonnes/C/ha/yr under this scenario.
-Biodiversity intactness decreases in areas where secondary forest is converted to cacao.
-Cacao agroforestry hosts less biodiversity than forests, in particular forest fewer specialist species, but it is much more similar to secondary forests than to monoculture cropland in terms of species composition (UNEP-WCMC, unpublished data).

-Figure 12: Changes in ecosystem services modelled for the scenario converting secondary forest to cacao on Sulawesi (AG Carbon is in tonnes C/km2, Soil carbon tonnes C/km2, C sequestration Dg/ha/day, loss in BII in %, change in water pollution (% contamination), change in soil erosion in mm/year).
+Figure 14: Changes in ecosystem services modelled for the scenario converting secondary forest to cacao on Sulawesi (change in water pollution (% contamination), change in soil erosion in mm/year total carbon stocks is in tonnes C/km2, C sequestration Dg/ha/day,).

 A key thing to note in this analysis is that we have modelled changes/losses compared to retaining secondary forest.
-We would expect a reduction in ecosystem service provisioning, water quality etc. The key question is this: If cacao production is to expand, where is it best to target that expansion?
+We would expect a reduction in ecosystem service provisioning, water quality etc. The key question is this: If cacao production is to expand, where is it best to target that expansion? (see alternative scenarios 4,5 and 6.).
 We always need to be aware of and model the switch, i.e. the marginal change.